-We chose the name Moonstones for our gallery because there is a beautiful beach in Cambria called Moonstone Beach.
+We chose the name Moonstones when we started our gallery back in 1981 because there is a beautiful beach in Cambria called Moonstone Beach.
 It is covered with many colorful stones.
 One of the small stones found there is a translucent white chalcedony that seems to glow with the Moon's light.
 Moonstone, like Cambria, is considered by locals and travelers alike to be a very special find.
+We closed our brick and mortar gallery at the end of 2016.
+We are continuing to promote the best in American Craftsmanship via our web site and look forward to working with our loyal customers and new customers via Moonstones.com

 For a look at Cambria History go to: www.cambriahistoricalsociety.com